 Alas, some of those flaws are fairly significant, thus dragging down the score.

 In some ways, it feels more like The Mall than The Ballpark.
-There’s a Portillos, Cold Stone Creamery, TGIF, Dutch Bros Coffee, Wetzel’s Pretzels, Streets of New York, and America’s Taco Shop.
+There’s a Cold Stone Creamery, Dutch Bros Coffee, Wetzel’s Pretzels, and Streets of New York.
+But after a few other National chains closed (like Portillo’s and TGIF) the dBacks brought in some local flair like Hungry Hill Sangwich, Gadzook’s Enchiladas & Soup, and Paradise Valley Burger.

 - The Big Dawgs stand offer expensive 18-inch hot dogs in a variety of flavors.
 While this feels more like a novelty gimmick, it can work if you’re absolutely starving or have somebody who wants to split one of these behemoths